Home

 Another highly recommended book is "Drawing on the right side of the brain" by Betty Edwards.

-I'll get into more details on some of her exercises in the complex drawing exercises.
 It explains how the human brain is working while you're drawing, or doing heavy concentration work.

 Now concerning drawing, it seems women have the upper hand in this area since cross brain communication of the left and right side brain is better in women.
+Us men only work from the one side it seems.
+Did I just call myself a half-wit?
+My wife has told me I'm very single minded on some things.
+(Lots of laughs)

 I hope you have learned a great shortcut here, and also that you can actually start painting without diving too deep into drawing.